 Behaved in a way that has harmed a child or may have harmed a child; and/or.

-Possibly committed a criminal offence against or related to a child and/or.
+Possibly committed a criminal offence against or related to a child; and/or.

 Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or